 - Control soil erosion around your house.
 Soil erosion can be prevented by keeping soil covered with vegetation or mulch.

 On February 15, 2007, the City of Red Wing embarked on a Storm Water Pollution Prevention Program (SWPPP) to comply with the Federal Clean Water Act.
 Working with the Minnesota Pollution Control Agency, Red Wing is tasked with restoring and maintaining the chemical, physical, and biological integrity of the waters of Minnesota.

 This webpage is designed to inform residents what the City of Red Wing is doing to prevent storm water pollution and to solicit input from concerned citizens- all citizens in Red Wing should be concerned about water pollution because Red Wing's storm sewers drain directly to the Mississippi River.
 Working under the strict guidelines of the Minnesota Pollution Control Agency, Red Wing has agreed to use Best Management Practices (BMPs) to achieve Minimum Control Measures (MCMs) by promising to do six very important things to improve storm water quality.

 The City of Red Wing has adopted an aggressive pollution prevention plan with a primary focus on public education.
-More information and activities are available throughout this website, in Red Wing's Current newsletter, on Channel 6, and in the classrooms at Twin Bluff Middle School.
+More information and activities are available throughout this website, in Red Wing's City Beat newsletter, on Channel 6, and in the classrooms at Twin Bluff Middle School.